QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 ## Specifying which dimensions your world type applies to

 The following block shows how to specify which dimensions your world type will apply to.
-In `"dimension"`, a `"minecraft:overworld"` object is required.
+In `dimensions`, a `minecraft:overworld` object is required.
 The dimension `type` can be a built-in preset or a custom dimension preset you implement in your mod.